PDDStudio/NetworkUtils/README.md

 ```

 **2. Always retrieve a new instance**
-In case you want to get a new instance of `NetworkUtils` everytime you want to operate with the library you can retrieve it by calling it's `get()` method:
+In case you want to get a new instance of `NetworkUtils` everytime you want to operate with the library you can retrieve it by calling it's `get(Context context, Boolean flag)` method:
 ```java
     @Override
     protected void onCreate(final Bundle savedInstanceState) {